Informatiesystemen/Informatiesystemen/project_s4549775.md

 Applying the type relatedness derivation rules by hand is tedious and error prone, so I implemented a type relatedness derivation algorithm in Prolog, pretty much literally translating the derivation rules.

+## Week 5

+### Uniqueness Constraints

+Uniqueness constraints can be much more complicated than we have explored so far.
+They can be used to guarantee uniqueness of combinations of any number of instances, as long as their relations can be joined into a single fact type using the $\xi$ operator.

 # Extension

 ## Week 2